Avasimibe

 Avasimibe (INN), codenamed CI 1011, is a drug that inhibits sterol O-acyltransferases (SOAT1 and SOAT2, also known as ACAT1 and ACAT2), enzymes involved in the metabolism and catabolism of cholesterol.
 It was discovered by Parke-Davis (later Pfizer) and developed as a possible lipid-lowering agent and treatment for atherosclerosis.

 The first description of avasimibe was published in 1996.
 Clinical trials began in 1997.
 However, development was halted in 2003 due to a high potential for interactions with other medicines, and a pivotal study found it had no favorable effect on atherosclerosis and actually increased LDL cholesterol levels significantly.

 SOAT/ACAT inhibition has since been discredited as a viable strategy for treating high cholesterol and atherosclerosis, but renewed interest in avasimibe has arisen due to its potential antitumor utility through other mechanisms.

 It has never been marketed or used outside clinical trials.

 Pharmacology

 Mechanism of action

-Avasimibe is a potent activator of the pregnane X receptor and, consequently, an indirect inducer of CYP3A4 and P-glycoprotein, as well as a potent inhibitor of several cytochrome P450 isoenzymes, including CYP1A2, CYP2C9, and CYP2C19; its spectrum of CYP induction and inhibition is similar to that of rifampin.
+Avasimibe is a potent activator of the pregnane X receptor and, consequently, an indirect inducer of CYP3A4 and P-glycoprotein, as well as a potent inhibitor of several cytochrome P450 isoenzymes, including CYP1A2, CYP2C9, and CYP2C19; its spectrum of CYP induction and inhibition is similar to that of rifampicin.